-This page details the deferred shading rendering pathThe technique Unity uses to render graphics.
-Choosing a different path affects the performance of your game, and how lighting and shading are calculated.
-Some paths are more suited to different platforms and hardware than others.
+This page details the Deferred Shading rendering pathThe technique that a render pipeline uses to render graphics.
+Choosing a different rendering path affects how lighting and shading are calculated.
+Some rendering paths are more suited to different platforms and hardware than others.
 More info

 See in Glossary.
-See Wikipedia: deferred shading for an introductory technical overview.
+See Wikipedia: deferred shading for an introductory technical overview of deferred shading.

 When using deferred shading, there is no limit on the number of lights that can affect a GameObjectThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
 A GameObject’s functionality is defined by the Components attached to it.
 More info

 See in Glossary.
 All lights are evaluated per-pixel, which means that they all interact correctly with normal mapsA type of Bump Map texture that allows you to add surface detail such as bumps, grooves, and scratches to a model which catch the light as if they are represented by real geometry.